Prince Albert, Saskatchewan: Sports and recreation

 The city is home to the Prince Albert Raiders of the Western Hockey League.
 The Raiders, who won the Memorial Cup in 1985, play in the 3,571-seat Art Hauser Centre.
 The city is also home to the Prince Albert Mintos of the Saskatchewan Midget AAA Hockey League.
 They won the 2006, 2007 and 2014 Telus Cup.
 They also play in the Art Hauser Centre.

+Prince Albert was the host for the following notable sporting events: